stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 much energy into attempting to compile the whole program.
 Perhaps in a more practical variation on this approach, I could compile only specific functions so I can observe them in action.

+Building a plain radio receiver around the RF69 also seems like a nice, noninvasive way to capture the data on its way from the sensor to the bridge.
+This should be very doable.

 If there are any other Flume device owners out there with the time and energy to take this investigation even further, I'd love to hear about it.